Meng Junjie

-Meng Junjie (孟俊杰; born 22 April 2001) is a Chinese footballer currently playing as a forward for Chengdu Rongcheng.
+Meng Junjie (孟俊杰; born 22 April 2001) is a Chinese footballer currently playing as a forward for Nantong Zhiyun.

 Club career

 Meng Junjie was promoted to the senior team of Chengdu Rongcheng within the 2020 China League One season and would make his debut in a league game on 10 October 2020 against Suzhou Dongwu in a 1-0 victory.
 He would be a regular part of the team as the club gained promotion to the top tier at the end of the 2021 league campaign.

+On 18 July 2025, Meng transferred to China League One club Nantong Zhiyun.